Growth Hormone Blood Test

 The growth hormone is also known as an antagonist for insulin.
 This means that even though the GH efforts are more dedicated toward the tissues, its effects are dependent on the activity of the liver and other organs/muscles.

-The growth hormone can stimulate the synthesis of proteins and contributes to the fat breakdown for energy production, which further helps the tissue grow.
+The growth hormone can stimulate the synthesis of proteins and contribute to the fat breakdown for energy production, which further helps the tissue grow.

 What is the Role of GH in the Human Body?